ShashankAgarwal77/Relaxer/README.md

 # Relaxer
-Relaxer one page web application created by using vanilla javascript
+Relaxation one page web application Relaxer created by using vanilla javascript